 The majority of voter fraud cases prosecuted in Arizona are related to double voting (typically charged as illegal voting and false voter registration).
 Under Arizona law, illegal voting is a class 5 or class 6 felony.
 A person found guilty faces up to 2 or 2.5 years in prison, fines, restitution, loss of voting rights, and/or probation.

 There are active criminal investigations being handled by the EIU.

 (Due to the sensitive nature of criminal investigations and ethical rules for prosecutors, the amount of information that can be provided on active criminal cases is limited.)

 A full list of AGO criminal prosecutions related to voter fraud since 2010 can be found below.

-- The AGO is defending Arizona’s commonsense election law that prohibits ballot harvesting and out-of-precinct voting at the Supreme Court of the United States (SCOTUS).
+- The AGO defended Arizona’s commonsense election laws concerning ballot harvesting and out-of-precinct voting at the Supreme Court of the United States (SCOTUS).

 - General Brnovich intervened on behalf of the State after the Secretary of State declined to defend the measures.